uai-ufmg/uai-ufmg.github.io/content/datasets/NWP/index.md

 slides: example
 ---

-A Computer Vision Project.
+Dataset for detection and identification of New World primates, those endemic to Latin America.
 See the Dataset in the button above the image.